Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 The author believes forecasting is not an experts-only job but a daily activity for everyone.
 Therefore, everyone should be able to make good-enough forecasts.

-Much of what is presented in the book resonates with my posts on [models](post:@choose-nearest-language:life-and-work-with-models) and [mistakes](post:@choose-nearest-language:life-and-work-with-mistakes).
+Much of what is presented in the book resonates with my posts on [models]{post:@choose-nearest-language:life-and-work-with-models} and [mistakes]{post:@choose-nearest-language:life-and-work-with-mistakes}.
 Therefore, I cannot but recommend "The Signal and the Noise" :-)

 Nate is a consistent Bayesian and describes the Bayesian view of probability in simple words.
 I rarely met an accessible presentation of Bayesian decision-making, so this is a definite plus for the book.